ekyna/PayumMoneticoBundle/doc/symfony3.md

 ### Register the bundle

-Add the bundle to your kernel:
+Add the bundle to the kernel:

 ```php
 // app/Kernel.php